developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/rhomobile/index.md

 ---

 ## Overview
 Enterprise Browser supports applications that were using RhoElements 4.x Shared Runtime or HTML based Hybrid RhoMobile applications on Windows Mobile/CE and Android using HTML and JavaScript.
-It does not support any Ruby API's or usage from RhoMobile applications.
+It does not support any Ruby APIs or usage from RhoMobile applications.

 ## JavaScript Usage
 In RhoElements 4.x, access to the features were made available through JavaScript objects under the `Rho.` namespace: